Magnetic phase transition in coherently coupled Bose gases in optical lattices: Introduction

 Ultra-cold atoms in optical lattices have opened new possibilities to study quantum phase transitions~\cite{Sachdev} and to observe the effects of quantum fluctuations~\cite{bloch_review,cazalilla2011}.
 Recent experimental advances have also paved the way to the investigation of quantum magnetism, notable examples being the demonstration of super-exchange interactions in bosonic gases~\cite{anderlini2007}, the time-evolution of spin impurities~\cite{cataniImp,BlochImp}, and the engineering of Ising~\cite{greiner2011} and anisotropic exchange Hamiltonians~\cite{esslinger2013,blochXXZ}.
 On the other hand cold atoms are also very suitable to study coherence phenomena related to the control of the coupling between internal levels of atomic species.
 One can obtain coherently coupled superfluids, which show many interesting features ranging from a classical bifurcation transition in internal Josephson effect~\cite{OberthalerIJ} to dimerization of half-vortices in rotating superfluids~\cite{Son,Ueda}.

-In this Letter we combine the two ingredients by studying coherently coupled Bose gases trapped in a one-dimensional (1D) optical lattice at unit filling.
-Depending on the relative strengths of the coherent coupling (or phase coupling) and the density couplings due to species-dependent two-body interactions the system exhibits superfluid (SF) or Mott-insulating (MI), non-polarized/paramagnetic (NP) or polarized/ferromagnetic (FM) phases.
-We will characterize in detail the phase diagram by combining mean-field and density matrix renormalization group (DMRG) approaches \cite{white}, and by mapping to spin chain Hamiltonians.
-The interest in such a system is manyfold since it allows for the study of different topics such as: the role of quantum fluctuations due to confinement and interaction in the NP-FM bifurcation in the superfluid regime; the change of the lobes in the SF-MI transition, which in 1D (at constant integer density) is of the Berezinskii-Kosterlitz-Thouless (BKT) type~\cite{BHmodelFisher,MonienDMRG}; the Ising-like ferromagnetic transition in the MI phase; and the possible simulation of a ferromagnetic XXZ chain in a transverse field.
+In this work we combine the two ingredients by studying a coherently coupled Bose gas trapped in a one-dimensional (1D) optical lattice at unit filling, which can be described by a coupled two-component Bose-Hubbard model with on-site interactions (see Eq.(\ref{EqHam})).
+In particular the relative strengths of the coherent coupling (or phase coupling) and the density couplings due to species-dependent two-body interactions drive the system into superfluid (SF) or Mott-insulating (MI), non-polarized/paramagnetic (NP) or polarized/ferromagnetic (FM) phases.
+We characterize the phase diagram in detail by combining mean-field and density matrix renormalization group (DMRG) approaches \cite{white}, and by mapping to spin chain Hamiltonians.
+The interest in such a system is manyfold since it allows for the study of different topics such as: the role of quantum fluctuations due to confinement and interaction in the NP-FM bifurcation in the superfluid regime; the change of the lobes in the SF-MI transition, which in 1D (at constant integer density) is of the Berezinskii-Kosterlitz-Thouless (BKT) type~\cite{BHmodelFisher,MonienDMRG,white2}; the Ising-like ferromagnetic transition in the MI phase; and the possible simulation of a ferromagnetic XXZ chain in a transverse field.
 Moreover, the model Hamiltonian we use is relevant for ladder chain models in presence of a density-density interaction between the particles on different chains (see~\cite{Orignac1998,Nonna}, where the incommensurate filling case is studied), which has not been as much studied as the case of non-interacting chains (see, e.g., \cite{Danshita2007} and references therein).

+In systems of hard-core bosons or fermions with nearest-neighbor intra-species and on-site intra-species interactions, the NP-FM transition has been studied for the density (charge) gapless phase \cite{Takayoshi}.
+Interestingly it has been shown that the transition belongs to the Ising in transverse field universality class.
+We find that the same holds for our model, but in MI, i.e., density (charge) gapped phase.
+By means of our accurate numerical tools we give an explicit expression for the phase transition point.
+Moreover we characterize completely the various phases, and find, e.g., as mentioned above, that the NP-FM transition affects the Mott lobes.
+We also determine the behavior of the transverse and longitudinal spin correlation functions across the phase transition.
+The latter quantities can be directly measured in cold gases experiments \cite{Greif, Hung}.